-Meanwhile, in further reports on the industry, Drewry Shipping Consultants recent dry bulk analysis predicts dry bulk shipping charter rates will recover from the second quarter of 2018 on the back of strengthening Asian iron ore demand,
+Meanwhile, in further reports on the industry, Drewry Shipping Consultants recent dry bulk analysis predicts dry bulk shipping charter rates will recover from the second quarter of 2018 on the back of strengthening Asian iron ore demand, production curbs will have relaxed," the report says.

-It says in its Dry Bulk Forecaster that for the medium and long term, it holds to previous forecasts.
-"Chinese steel production is expected to pick up pace at the end of winter, in the second quarter of next year, by which time production curbs will have relaxed," the report says.
 "Strong infrastructure and construction activities will strengthen steel consumption.
-Meanwhile, the Chinese government is closing down inefficient and highly polluting mills; this will pave the way for efficient millers to produce high quantity steel, strengthening demand for highgrade imported ore.
+Meanwhile, the Chinese government is closing down inefficient and highly polluting mills; this will pave the way for efficient millers to produce high quantity steel, strengthening demand for high-grade imported ore.
 Growing grain consumption in African and Asian countries will support grain trade."

+It says in its Dry Bulk Forecaster that for the medium and long term, it holds to previous forecasts.
+"Chinese steel production is expected to pick up pace at the end of winter, in the second quarter of next year, by which time